Control (Janet Jackson album): Release and promotion

 Jackson performing a medley of the album's singles, "The Pleasure Principle", "Control" and "What Have You Done for Me Lately", during the Rock Witchu Tour in 2008.

-Although A&M did not consider a full concert tour to promote Jackson's album, the label funded a three-week promotional tour across the United States in 13 cities following its release.
+Although A&M did not consider a full concert tour to promote the album, the label funded a three-week promotional tour across the United States in 13 cities following its release.
 In addition to the studio release, a remix album, Control: The Remixes, was released in select countries in November 1987.
-Jackson's lyrical expression has been noted as one of the key elements of the album's success.
-Author Dave Marsh in The Heart of Rock & Soul: The 1001 Greatest Singles Ever Made (1999) comments: "Certainly, Janet must have written her own lyrics, which went after men—in particular, not very well disguised stand-ins for her father and former husband—more venomously than another guy would have dared.
+Jackson's lyrical expression has been cited as one of the key elements of the album's success.
+Author Dave Marsh in The Heart of Rock & Soul: The 1001 Greatest Singles Ever Made (1999) comments: "Certainly, Janet must have written her own lyrics, which went after men, particularly thinly disguised stand-ins for her father and former husband—more venomously than a male songwriter would have dared.
 Control, the resulting album, was one of the best-sellers of 1986–1987, producing five hit singles."

-Jesus Garber, then-director of A&M's black music marketing and promotion, noted that in addition to crossover promotion from black to pop music charts, music video was utilized to launch Jackson into superstardom.
-Eric Henderson of Slant Magazine credits the release of Control as "the birth of Janet the music video star, as six of the nine tracks were turned into popular videos that all but announced her as queen of the production dance number."
-Henderson commented that Jackson's dancing ability, trained by a then-unknown Paula Abdul, only served to propel her into further stardom.
-Charlie Minor, then-senior vice president of promotion for A&M stated: "The images completed the image of Janet Jackson with the buyer ...
-They gave her a face, dance, action identity with the songs, and a visual image of her as a rock 'n' roll star."
+Jesus Garber, then-director of A&M's black music marketing and promotion, noted that in addition to crossover promotion from black to pop music charts, music videos were used to launch Jackson into superstardom.
+Eric Henderson of Slant Magazine credits the release of Control as "the birth of Janet the music video star, as six of the nine tracks were turned into popular videos that effectively announced her as the queen of the production dance number."
+Henderson commented that Jackson's dancing ability, trained by a then-unknown Paula Abdul, helped propel her further into stardom.
+Charlie Minor, then-senior vice president of promotion for A&M stated: "The videos completed the image of Janet Jackson with the buyer ...
+They gave her a face, dance, action identity with the songs, and a visual identity as a rock 'n' roll star."
 Jonathan Cohen of Billboard magazine commented "[Jackson's] accessible sound and spectacularly choreographed videos were irresistible to MTV, and helped the channel evolve from rock programming to a broader, beat-driven musical mix."
 The video for "Nasty" received three nominations for the fifth annual 1987 MTV Video Music Awards, winning Best Choreography for Paula Abdul.